tum-ens/pyGRETA/doc/user_manual.rst

 ^^^^^^^^^^
 Once a set timeseries for different parameters (hub-heights for Wind Onshore and Offshore, orientations for Solar PV) are generated.
 The regression.py module allow the user to find parameter and quantiles coefficients to match a certain model FLH and Time-series.
-This is usefull for determining the ... continued here

 Example:
 - Graphic of regression coefficients with FLH and TS model